ahmadMuhammadGd/lite-docker-spark-iceberg/README.md

  under the License.
 -->

+># Important note:
+>This image contains only important parts to setup spark with Iceberg.
+> Check `spark/Dockerfile` for more details, uncomment important lines for your workflow.

 # Spark + Iceberg Quickstart Image

 This is a docker compose environment to quickly get up and running with a Spark environment and a local REST